MikeVasmer/hybrid-decoder/README.md

-# Decoder for hybrid toric-color codes
+# Decoder for hybrid color-toric codes

 Implementation of the decoding algorithm for two-dimensional hybrid color-toric codes described in [arXiv:2011.xxxx](https://arxiv.org)